Sign up for our newsletter

 Position Description

-Candidates should be familiar with regional and municipal planning tools (regulatory and non-regulatory), and must have excellent writing, public speaking, meeting facilitation, team building, project development and management, grant writing, and GIS/mapping skills.
-Experience working with volunteers and rural communities is a plus.
+Candidates should be familiar with regional and municipal planning tools (regulatory and non-regulatory), and should have excellent writing, public speaking, meeting facilitation, inclusive public engagement, community organizing, project development and management skills, and grant writing experience.
+Familiarity with planning in small rural communities is a plus.

-This position requires a degree in planning or a closely related field and a minimum of two years’ experience in rural and/or regional planning.
+The ideal candidate for the position will have a degree in planning or a closely related field (including landscape architecture, geography, public administration, etc.) and 1 - 3 years’ experience in rural municipal and/or regional planning, or equivalent experience.
 A master’s degree in planning or a closely related field may be substituted for one year of required experience.
-The starting salary range is between $40,000 and $45,000, depending upon qualifications, with a generous benefits package.
+Candidates should be able to demonstrate experience working with complex and cross-cutting issues.

 Contact: